netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure.md

 # Deploy Citrix ADC CPX as an Ingress device in an Azure Kubernetes Service cluster

-This section explains how to deploy Citrix ADC CPX as an ingress device in an [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/services/kubernetes-service/) cluster with basic networking mode (kubenet).
+This topic explains how to deploy Citrix ADC CPX as an ingress device in an [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/services/kubernetes-service/) cluster with basic networking mode (kubenet).
 You can also configure the Kubernetes cluster on [Azure VMs](https://azure.microsoft.com/en-in/services/virtual-machines/) and then deploy Citrix ADC CPX as the ingress device.

 The procedure to deploy Citrix ADC CPX for both AKS and Azure VM is the same.
 However, if you are configuring Kubernetes on Azure VMs you need to deploy the CNI plug-in for the Kubernetes cluster.